tobyweston/parasol-expenses/README.md

 >
 > Apologies for any inconvenience caused in regards to this.

 So that would be zero assistance then.
-I have to click through for every week's worth of expenses, click again to see the receipts, download each (one click each), go back to the screen I was just on and manually transpose the amounts and dates.
+I'm supposed to click once for every week's worth of expenses, click again to see the receipts, download each (one click each), go back to the screen I was just on and manually transpose the amounts and dates?

 Fuck that.
 I wrote a scrapper.﻿